nandininagaraj24/Repository-Viewer/README.md

 ##This is a React-Redux application to view repositories of an organization and its associated commits on Github.##

-##Setup##
+#Setup

-Installing dependencies standing at the root folder: npm run installdep
+Pre-Requisites : Node

-#To build run the application:
+To bring up the application:

-npm run start
+npm run start:application

-The application deploys on port 3100
+The command installs dependencies, builds the application and deploys on port 3100

 #To view the application on a browser:
 http://localhost:3100/